Sayyida Zaynab Mosque, Syria: 2016 bombings

 On 31 January 2016, at least 70 people were killed in three bomb blasts in the Koa sodhda area, near the shrine.
 At least another 110 people were also wounded in the blasts, caused car bombs.

 On 21 February 2016, over 130 people were killed in another series of bombings, less than a month after the January attacks, and 180 people were injured.

+2017 bombings

 On 12 March 2017, Hay'at Tahrir al-Sham claimed responsibility for the explosion of a roadside bomb and a suicide bombing at the shrine.
 The twin attacks killed 74 people according to the Syrian Observatory for Human Rights, the majority of whom were Iraqi pilgrims.
 Hay'at Tahrir al-Sham described the attack as a "message to Iran".

+2023 bombings

 On 27 July 2023, a motorcycle detonated near a taxi at Kou Sudan Street near Sayyida Zaynab's Shrine, killing at least six people and injuring another 23.

+Hezbollah withdrawal

-To maintain security, the Lebanese militant group Hezbollah guarded the site until they were withdrawn before the fall of Damascus in December 2024.
+To maintain security, the Shia Lebanese militant group Hezbollah's Syrian branch guarded the site until they were withdrawn before the fall of Damascus in December 2024.